monoflop/party-music-queue/README.md

 ### Frontend
 WebApp developed in flutter, optimized and build for mobile browsers.

+### Telegram Bot
+The bot is an alternative method of adding songs.

 ### Backend
 REST-like API developed in java with dropwizard framework.
 Packed inside a docker image for easy deployment.